Tulip: Neo-tulipae

 A number of names are based on naturalised garden tulips and are usually referred to as neo-tulipae.
 These are often difficult to trace back to their original cultivar, and in some cases have been occurring in the wild for many centuries.
 The history of naturalisation is unknown, but populations are usually associated with agricultural practices and are possibly linked to saffron cultivation.
 Some neo-tulipae have been brought into cultivation, and are often offered as botanical tulips.
-These cultivated plants can be classified into two Cultivar Groups: 'Grengiolensis Group', with picotee tepals, and the 'Didieri Group' with unicolourous tepals.
+These cultivated plants can be classified into two Cultivar Groups: 'Grengiolensis Group', with picotee tepals, and the 'Didieri Group' with unicolorous tepals.

 Horticulture

 Tulip bulbs are typically planted around late summer and fall, in well-drained soils.
 Tulips should be planted 4 to 6 in apart from each other.
-The recommended hole depth is 4 to 8 in deep, and is measured from the top of the bulb to the surface.
+The recommended hole depth is 4 to 8 in deep and is measured from the top of the bulb to the surface.
 Therefore, larger tulip bulbs would require deeper holes.
-Species tulips are normally planted deeper.
+Species of tulips are normally planted deeper.